-- India generates 62 million tonnes of garbage every single day
+- India generates 62 million tonnes of garbage every year

 - More than 45 million tonnes of waste in India remain untreated